wellcomecollection/docs/rfcs/055-genres-as-concepts/README.md

 to query for `genre.concepts=London`.

 Whether this becomes a feature that gets exposed via the API is out of scope of this RFC, but it is one that can be supported by the data format.

-However, the actual data behind it may not be appropriate to support it.
-There are 220 different Almanacs (e.g. `Almanacs - Pennsylvania - 1765`), 89 different Poems (e.g. `Poems - 1740`), but most top level genres are not compounds.
+There are  220 different Almanacs (e.g. `Almanacs - Pennsylvania - 1765`),
+89 different Poems (e.g. `Poems - 1740`), but most top level genres are not compounds.